celer-network/sgn-networks/docs/validator.md

 - [Setup gateway](#setup-gateway)
 - [Other operations: withdraw stake, unbond, etc.](#other-operations-withdraw-stake-unbond-etc)

-If you only want to run a standby unbonded validator node to sync the blocks and query sidechain information, you can stop after the section [run validator with systemd](#run-validator-with-systemd).
+If you only want to run a standby unbonded node to sync the blocks and query sidechain information, stop after the section [run validator with systemd](#run-validator-with-systemd).

 ## Prepare machine and install dependencies